Living in the Path of Coal Export Terminals

 Communities across the country are bearing the costs of our dependence on coal.
 While coal consumption in the United States has declined gradually over the past decade, coal exports have risen.

 A coalition of environmental groups has filed the first-ever lawsuit challenging the federal government's financing for exports of Appalachian coal.
-Last year, the Export-Import Bank of the United States approved financing, putting taxpayer money on the line, to support a billion dollars in sales of coal exports—contributing to increased mining, coal train traffic, and port activity.
+In 2012, the Export-Import Bank of the United States approved financing, putting taxpayer money on the line, to support a billion dollars in sales of coal exports—contributing to increased mining, coal train traffic, and port activity.
 The coal, mined in Appalachia, will be shipped from ports in Baltimore, MD and Norfolk, VA to markets in Japan, South Korea and China, generating coal dust and diesel soot along the way, and promoting dirty energy.

 The potential impacts of coal exports on these communities—which face a chain reaction of increased mining, rail traffic, and port activity—remains woefully unaddressed by state and federal regulators.

-Chesapeake & Norfolk, VA
+Lorraine Ortega of Chesapeake & Norfolk, VA

 Black dust accumulates on the sidewalks and concrete walls near the hospital where Lorraine works.
 She worries that any increase in coal-related pollution could worsen health problems her and her daughter already experience.
 Her college-age daughter, who has lived for years near coal-carrying trains and attends college a mile from a coal export facility, struggles with asthma.